-The McCain Institute for International Leadership at Arizona State University’s Award for Courage and Leadership is presented each year to honor an individual who has stood unwaveringly for fundamental values and has inspired the world through acts of selfless courage.
+The McCain Institute’s Courage & Leadership Award is presented each year to honor an individual who has stood unwaveringly for fundamental values and has inspired the world through acts of selfless courage.
 By recognizing this service to humankind, the McCain Institute hopes to nurture the courage in each of us to stand for what we know is right.
 The recipient is selected based on his or her acts of personal courage on behalf of human rights, humanitarian compassion, justice, freedom, and human dignity.

-The McCain Institute at Arizona State University was honored to present presented its 2022 Award for Courage and Leadership to three champions of democracy in the face of Russian aggression: President of Ukraine Volodymyr Zelensky, Mayor of Kyiv Vitali Klitchsko and Russian Democracy Leader Vladimir Kara-Murza.
+The McCain Institute at Arizona State University was honored to present its 2022 Award for Courage & Leadership to three champions of democracy in the face of Russian aggression: President of Ukraine Volodymyr Zelensky, Mayor of Kyiv Vitali Klitchsko and Russian Democracy Leader Vladimir Kara-Murza.

 The McCain Institute at Arizona State University presented its 2022 Award for Courage and Leadership to Ukrainian President Volodymyr Zelenskyy (accepted on his behalf by Ukrainian Ambassador to the United States Oksana Makarova), Mayor of Kyiv Vitali Klitschko, and Russian journalist Vladimir Kara-Murza (accepted on his behalf by his wife Yevgeniya Kara-Murza).